 Nancy has been living in East Palo Alto for the past 20 years, and is actively involved in her community and is the proud mom of a Stanford University student and an UC Merced student.
 She is actively involved in the education of her two daughters, is passionate about social work, and strongly believes in the power of education to break the cycle of injustice in low-income communities.
 Nancy worked as a parent liaison at Cesar Chavez Elementary School for 13 years, and has an Associate’s degree in Early Childhood Education.
 She graduated from San Jose State University with a Bachelor’s degree in Social Work in May 2018.
 She is currently working at East Palo Alto Academy Foundation.
 She loves to advocate for families and refer them to resources to help them improve their well-being.
 As a Board Member of Ravenswood Family Health Center she feels responsible for making sure that individuals receive high-quality health care services.

 Genesis Cerna.
-Partnership Coordinator, Second Harvest Food Bank of Santa Clara and San Mateo Counties
+Partnership Coordinator, Second Harvest of Silicon Valley

 Genesis grew up in East Palo Alto and graduated from UC Santa Cruz with a Psychology degree in 2015.
 She has actively worked with many non-profits throughout San Mateo County.
 She is passionate about social justice and the needs of the community around her.
 Healthcare is a topic that is close to the heart for Genesis due to having struggled before with getting healthcare for herself and her family.
 Access to quality healthcare is important to her which is why she wanted to join a board that would allow her to serve the community in a different capacity.
 She currently works as a Partnership Coordinator at Second Harvest Food Bank building and establishing relationships with agencies to ensure they have everything they need to close the gap of food insecurity in San Mateo and Santa Clara county.